 Have Proper Insurance

-Make certain that your insurance company knows that your cottage is not used all year long or during the week.
-If you rent it out, tell your insurance company.
-Failure to advise your insurer that the property is not occupied full time or is rented out can lead to a complete loss of coverage in the case of any loss, including theft, water damage, or fire.
+If your cottage is only used intermittently or seasonally make certain that your insurance company knows that it is not used year round or during the week.
+If you rent it out tell your insurance company.
+Failure to advise your insurer that the property is not occupied full time or is rented out can lead to a denial of coverage in the case of any loss, including personal injury, theft, water damage, or fire.